devChuk/Playing_With_Code/Python/raker/README.md

 Client needs sandals in a beach event

+'List those under men.

+Add a check to your database pusher.

+So if the URL is in the DB it just ignores it.

+You'll need to do that for this situation.

+Then push these as women:

-'There's men's in there too.
+lThere's men's in there too.

 But with that check it'll just ignore the men's items.